timdgn/Youtube_downloader_AWS_Lambda/README.md

    zip -r yt-dlp-layer.zip bin
    ```

-6. Upload the zip file to AWS Lambda as a new layer and assign it to your Lambda function.
+6. Upload the zip file to Lambda as a new layer and assign it to your Lambda function.

-For the FFmpeg layer, follow the steps of this tutorial [here](https://virkud-sarvesh.medium.com/building-ffmpeg-layer-for-a-lambda-function-a206f36d3edc) but instead of storing in S3, upload the final zip file to AWS Lambda as a new layer and assign it to your Lambda function.
+For the FFmpeg layer, follow the steps of this tutorial [here](https://virkud-sarvesh.medium.com/building-ffmpeg-layer-for-a-lambda-function-a206f36d3edc) but instead of storing in S3, upload the final zip file to Lambda as a new layer and assign it to your Lambda function.

 Note that when creating a layer, you need to select "Compatible runtimes" as your python version you are using across your AWS services for this project.